TalkingQuickly/talkingquickly.github.io/_travel/2015-europe-trip-plan.md

 ## Visiting

 [Anne Frank House](http://www.annefrank.org/en/Museum/) - Museum devoted to the 13 year old Jewish girl who was forced into hiding during the second world war to escape the Nazis.
 Planning to read [The Diary of Anne Frank](http://www.amazon.co.uk/Diary-Young-Girl-Definitive-ebook/dp/B0055N0FZM/) before arriving.
+From April 1 through October 31 open Daily from 9:00 am - 9:00 pm.

 [The Stedelijk Museum](http://www.timeout.com/amsterdam/en/attractions-and-museums/stedelijk-museum) - modern and contemporary art, next to Vondelpark (named after the poet Joost van den Vondel) which is the largest city park in Amsterdam.
 Sometimes there are free concerts in the open air theatre.
 Schedule will be announced in [mid April](http://www.openluchttheater.nl/programma).